An experienced team of physiotherapists that are leaders in hip and groin injury diagnosis and rehabilitation.

 - APA Sports & Manipulative Physiotherapist

-Alesha is a titled sports physiotherapist who consults privately at Lifecare Malvern Sports Medicine.
+Alesha is a titled Sports Physiotherapist who works privately at Melbourne Orthopaedic Group Sports Medicine.
 Alesha has been involved in elite sport for the past ten years, working as a physiotherapist for the Matildas, Cricket Australia and Cricket Victoria.
-During this time she has developed a special interest in the management of hip and groin pain in women and adolescents, including the management of hip dysplasia throughout the lifespan.
+During this time, she has developed a special interest in the management of hip and groin pain, including the conservative and postoperative treatment of hip dysplasia and hip impingement.

-Michael is currently undertaking his PhD in Hip Dysplasia and also consults from Lifecare Malvern Sports Medicine.
-Over the past 10 years his experience has included working in elite sport, hip and groin research, and an ongoing clinical caseload.
-Prior to commencing research he was working with Melbourne Victory Football Club.
+Michael is currently undertaking his PhD in Hip Dysplasia and also consulting from Melbourne Orthopaedic Group Sports Medicine.
+Over the past 10+ years his experience has included working in elite sport, hip and groin research, and a clinical caseload.
+Prior to commencing research, he was working with Melbourne Victory Football Club.
 He has published data on Groin strength testing and its relationship with injuries, in both A-League and AFL athletes.

 In addition to treating complex hip and groin problems, Michael regularly manages patients with knee injuries needing to return to high-level sport.
 He has particular experience working with adolescent athletes, developing college sports programmes, and academy screenings.
 Other sports experience includes all codes of football, basketball and netball.